 (e) The elector shall enclose the declaration duly completed and the envelope marked “ballot paper” and its contents in the envelope addressed to the Electoral Commissioner and fasten the envelope.

-[(3) repealed]

-(4) Subject to subsection (4a) the elector shall, before the close of the poll, post or deliver the envelope, or cause it to be posted or delivered, to the Electoral Commissioner.
+(f) The elector shall, before the close of the poll, post or deliver the envelope, or cause it to be posted or delivered, to the Electoral Commissioner.

+(3) If an elector is issued with an early ballot paper under section 90(4b) —

+(a) the elector shall, if issued with a declaration under section 90(4c)(b), complete the declaration before the issuing officer and return it to the officer; and

+(b) the elector shall indicate the elector’s vote on the early ballot paper in the manner prescribed by section 128, but so that neither the issuing officer nor any other person can see the vote; and

+(c) the elector shall fold the ballot paper, put it in the envelope marked “ballot paper”, fasten the envelope and return it to the issuing officer.

+(4) An issuing officer who receives a declaration under subsection (3)(a) shall sign the declaration as the authorised witness and add the date he signs and his address at that date.

+(4aa) An issuing officer shall send any declaration signed under subsection (4) and any envelope received under subsection (3)(c) to the Electoral Commissioner forthwith.

-(4a) If the elector believes on reasonable grounds that the envelope —
+(4a) If an elector who votes as directed under subsection (2) believes on reasonable grounds that the envelope —

-(a) if posted under subsection (4), would not reach the Electoral Commissioner before 9 a.m. on the Tuesday next succeeding polling day; or
+(a) if posted under subsection (2)(f), would not reach the Electoral Commissioner before 9 a.m. on the Tuesday next succeeding polling day; or

-(b) if delivered under subsection (4), would not reach the Electoral Commissioner before the close of the poll,
+(b) if delivered under subsection (2)(f), would not reach the Electoral Commissioner before the close of the poll,

 the envelope and its contents may be posted or delivered unopened to a Returning Officer, or delivered unopened to a presiding officer in charge of any polling place open on polling day, so as to reach the Returning Officer or presiding officer before the close of the poll, and the Returning Officer or presiding officer shall, in accordance with the regulations, send the envelope and its contents unopened to the Electoral Commissioner.